grafana/grafana/packages/grafana-toolkit/docker/grafana-plugin-ci-e2e/README.md

 # Using this docker image

-Currently tagged and uploaded to dockerhub as srclosson/integrations-ci-build

-Based off of `circleci/node:12-browsers`

 ## User
 The user will be `circleci`
 The home directory will be `/home/circleci`

 ## Node
-- node 12 is installed
+- node 14 is installed
 - yarn is installed globally
 - npm is installed globally

 ## Go
 - Go is installed in `/usr/local/bin/go`
 - golangci-lint is installed in `/usr/local/bin/golangci-lint`
-- mage is installed in `/home/circleci/go/bin/mage`
+- mage is installed in `/usr/local/bin/mage`

 All of the above directories are in the path, so there is no need to specify fully qualified paths.